-Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions involving staying healthy and living healthier lifestyles.
+Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions about staying healthy and living healthier lifestyles.

 We extensively test each health service or product we review.
-We try our best to give you, our readers, an unbiased exploration of at-home health options, free of marketing jargon or gimmicks.
-We evaluate products and services based on their adherence to quality, the latest medical evidence and health standards, and a simple question: would we buy the product or service ourselves if it weren’t part of our job, and would we recommend it to family and friends?
+Our content provides you, our readers, with an unbiased exploration of at-home health options, free of marketing jargon or gimmicks.
+We evaluate products and services based on their adherence to quality and the latest medical evidence and health standards.
+We ask ourselves two simple questions: Would we buy the product or service ourselves if it weren’t part of our job?
+Would we recommend it to family and friends?

 Additionally, like all health-related content on this website, this review was thoroughly vetted by one or more members of our Medical Review Board for accuracy.